-I297 depends on the following parameters: I05 Type of axis, I06 Decimal places position, I09 Measure unit as well as I07 Distance factor numerator position and I08 Distance factor denominator position or A585 Feed constant for CiA 402.
+I297 depends on the following parameters: I05 Type of axis, I06 Decimal places position, I09 Measure unit as well as I07 Distance factor numerator position and I08 Distance factor denominator position for applications of type Drive Based or PROFIdrive or A585 Feed constant for applications of type CiA 402.
 If you have made changes to one of the parameters listed, select I297 accordingly as well.